 Training Materials and Flyers

 IPS Virtual Racial Equity Workshop – Phase 1

-Participants will experience two powerful consecutive days, 9a-5p with REI facilitators.
+IPS staff will experience two powerful consecutive days, 9a-5p with REI facilitators.
 Breaks and time for lunch is included in schedule.
-Following the virtual training, participants receive a comprehensive workbook and reinforcement resources.
-Registration in IPS Learning Portal.
+Following the virtual training, IPS staff receive a comprehensive workbook and reinforcement resources.

 IPS Groundwater Presentation

 3-hour virtual training in conjunction with the Racial Equity Institute.
 The Groundwater metaphor is designed to help practitioners at all levels internalize the reality that we live in a racially structured society, and that is what causes racial inequity.
 IPS English and Spanish speaking Parents has a opportunity to attend this presentation by enrolling on IPS website and with their student’s school Administrator.

 To register, please message email@example.com.